Apply For Housing: First-Year Students

 The housing application accepts credit cards and debit cards provided they also function as a credit card.
 The system will not accept debit only cards or prepaid credit cards.

 Making the prepayment via the housing application gives students instant access to proceed.
 If a student chooses to mail their prepayment, they MUST follow the directions to do so listed within the housing application.
-Mailed prepayments will take significant time to process, as EMU staff is still largely remote, and will cause a delay in being able to proceed with the application.
+Mailed prepayments will take significant time to process.

-Students who are 18 years of age or older will complete an electronic version of the Housing & Dining Contract within the application process.
+Students who are 18 years of age or older will complete an electronic version on the Housing & Dining Contract within the application process.

 Once the co-signed contract has been signed by the students and legal guardian, students scan the document as a PDF and upload it into the application.
 Directions on how to complete this are available on the corresponding application pages.

-The application contains are few pages of roommate/suite-mate matching questions.
+The application contains roommate/suite-mate matching questions.
 We recommend that students answer these questions as honestly as possible, and do not let fill out the answers on your behalf.
 These questions, and how students answer them, help students find and match up with another student to form a group of two.

 All students are required to write a short personal description.
 Even if you know who you want to live with, this description is used by other students who may be potential suite-mates.